 Any participant who has a grievance should always try first to resolve the problem with the other party concerned.
-If this fails, the complaint should be submitted to the mediator, who should investigate all complaints, try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action.
-If it is considered that, in serious cases, the Bureau should be able to exclude an organization or participant.
+If this fails, the complaint should be submitted to the Deputy Secretary-General, who will try to resolve the problem with the parties concerned and, if this fails, report to the Bureau, which should decide on appropriate action.